MicahElliott/dunnit/README.md

 - `#tags` identify projects, tickets, topics, or other work themes.
 - `@Name` identifies a person mentioned or worked with, such as `@Brandon` or `@Surbhi`.
+- Standalone flags add lightweight item-level signals without becoming tags:
+  `!!` means important, `??` means the item needs clarification, `@@` means follow up with someone, and `++` means follow-on work is expected.
+Daybook renders compact icons for these flags and puts `!!` items first in the Planned lists.
+Flags can appear anywhere in an entry; the Edit Entry dialog provides toggles for adding or removing them.
 - `~20m`, `~2h`, and `~4d` record self-reported time spent on a
   time-trackable entry.